stephenborish/veritaslivepoll/README.md

 Students can now answer.
 As responses come in, the chart and student grid update automatically (by polling getLivePollData).

-PAUSED: If the timer runs out or the teacher clicks "Pause Poll," the LiveStatus is set to PAUSED.
-Students can no longer submit answers and see a "Waiting" message.
-The teacher can click "Resume Poll" to reopen it.
+PAUSED: If the timer runs out or the teacher clicks "Pause Poll," the LiveStatus is set to PAUSED and the sessionPhase becomes "PAUSED."
+Students can no longer submit answers and see a pause banner while the teacher can click "Resume Poll" to reopen it.

 NEXT: The teacher clicks "Next Question."
 This calls nextQuestion(), which increments the question index in LiveStatus.
 Students who have answered will now see the new question.